Santiago-Beltran/WarehouseRobots/README.md

-Final Work for the Course: Modeling and Simulation 3

-Our group chose the topic of intelligent robots in warehouses for our final project.
-We based this project on the paper "Autonomous Mobile Robot Travel Under Deadlock and Collision Prevention Algorithms by Agent-Based Modeling in Warehouses."
-The objective was to strengthen our skills in agent-based modeling and to apply the knowledge we have acquired in analyzing ABM models.
+Agent-based modeling applied to warehouses robots based on the paper "Autonomous Mobile Robot Travel Under Deadlock and Collision Prevention Algorithms by Agent-Based Modeling in Warehouses".